mhulsman/ibidas/docs/installation.rst

  * sphinx >= 1.0.5 [only to build documentation]

-Also, installing database client libraries such as `sqlite`, `postgres` and `mysql`, will alow one to use the sql wrapper to connect to these various databases.
+Also, installing Python database client libraries for `sqlite`, `postgres` or `mysql`, will alow one to use the sql wrapper to connect to these databases.